Google’s upcoming algorithm update: Page Experience

 Why should you care about this update?

-Site traffic is the highest with a #1 SERP and the click through rate drops by 50% with a #2 position.
-Optimizing for the most relevant keywords is insufficient.
+Traffic to site is the highest on #1 position on SERP and the click through rate drops by 50% on position #2.
+Optimising for the most relevant keywords is insufficient.
 Meeting the Page Experience signals helps your page to rank higher organically.
 This helps you to:

 - Build trust and credibility from being ranked on first page